tbates/tbates.github.io/_posts/2020-11-25-Base-OpenMx.md

 )
 ```

 *PS*: You can execute this - it will just re-write the two existing paths.
-This introduces a neat power in OpenMx: updating models by overwriting existing elements with new states.
+This introduces a neat power in OpenMx: updating models by overwriting existing elements with new ones.

-**PPS**: If you've got a dot graphing program installed, you can visualise what you've done in your model at every step.
+**PPS**: If you've got a graphviz graphing program installed, you can visualise what you've done in your model at every step.

 Assuming you've got `umx` loaded, just say: